-You are considering investing in Australian shares and decide to investigate the shares of two Australian companies: AMP Limited and CSL Limited.
+You are considering investing in Australian shares and decide to investigate the shares of two Australian companies: BHP Billiton Limited and Telstra Corporation Limited.

-- The monthly holding period return is the percentage return (%) you would receive if you bought an asset on the first day of the month (opening price) and sold it on the last day of the month (closing price).
-(Use ‘Close’ rather than ‘Adjusted Close’ for the selling price andinclude any dividends).
+The monthly holding period return is the percentage return (%) you would receive if you bought an asset on the first day of the month (opening price) and sold it on the last day of the month (closing price).
+(Use ‘Close’ rather than ‘Adjusted Close’ for the selling price and includeany dividends).
+I have provided this in the spreadsheet attachment.

-- This question is to be done on a spreadsheet with the results pasted and submitted in a Word document so please be careful about formatting.
-After you have completed the calculation copy and paste the spreadsheet into your word document, which will convert it into a table without formulae.
-Also make sure that you show all your workings – for example, do not simply put down the covariance but show how it was obtained and this does not mean giving the Excel algorithm.
+This question is to be done on a spreadsheet with the results pasted and submitted in a Word document.
+Make sure that you show all your workings – for example, do not simply put down the covariance but show how it was obtained and this does not mean giving the Excel algorithm.
 Please do not give cell formulae, cell references, etc, as the reader should be able to follow from a table.
-Also please note using excel formula such as =COVAR() is not acceptable.
+Likewise do not use any excel formula to calculate standard deviation, covariance etc. It will not be acceptable.

-c) If the average T bill rate in 2017-2018 was 2.5% pa what would be the expected return of AMP and CSL according to CAPM?
-4 marks
+d) If the average T bill rates in 2018 were 2.5% pa., what would be the expected return and standard deviation of an optimal risky portfolio comprising of BHP and TLS?